fsharp/fslang-design/archived/FS-1061-Allow-intrinsic-type-extensions-for-provided-types.md

 # Motivation
 [motivation]: #motivation

 The motivation for this change comes from the inherent limitations with the way that provided types can be used.
 With C# code generation it's very common for the generated code to be produced as a [partial class](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) where the user is free to extend the type in another file by using the partial class syntax, in F# this is not possible as it has no concept of a partial class.
 F# does have intrinsic and optional type extensions, it makes sense to allow this syntax to be used on provided types to allow the generated code more customisation by the user.
 Frameworks such as Xamarin.iOS require certain methods to be implemented as overloads which rules out using optional type extensions, indeed its common for frameworks to have these kind of constraints as C# is known to use partial classes for these situations.
-Having intrinsic type extension syntax greatly simplifys the construction on these types.
+Having intrinsic type extension syntax greatly simplifies the construction on these types.

 # Detailed design
 [design]: #detailed-design